jawadcode/idle-vapourings/content/posts/hello-world.md

 this blog to be a collection of beginner-friendly and fairly self-contained posts which can benefit people in the same position I was (or for many topics, currently am) in.
+3) It feels greedy to expend the effort I do in learning these somewhat advanced topics without propagating the knowledge and improving the experience of others.
-2) It would be nice to carry out a thought to its completion once in a while and benefit others in the process.
+2) It would be nice to carry out a thought to completion once in a while.

 ## Feedback: